fendevel/Guide-to-Modern-OpenGL-Functions/README.md

-# The Guide to Modern OpenGL Functions
+# A Guide to Modern OpenGL Functions

 What this is: